 Emancipation of a Child in Indianapolis

-The issue of emancipation usually arises in the context of modifying or
+The issue of emancipation usually arises in the context of

-child from the care, custody, and control of their parents.
+and frees the child from the care, custody, and control of their parents.

 A child is legally emancipated when they reach the age of 19.
 The Indiana legislature lowered the age of emancipation from 21 to 19 in 2012.